 On the Legislative Front

 - NEW YORK ENACTS TOUGH INDEPENDENT CONTRACTOR LAW GOVERNING COMMERCIAL GOODS TRANSPORTATION INDUSTRY.
 Governor Cuomo signed into law the New York Commercial Goods Transportation Industry Fair Play Act on January 10, 2014.
-As described extensively in our January 14, 2014 blog post, this new law targets transportation and delivery companies in New York that classify as independent contractors certain drivers that deliver commercial goods in the state.
+As described extensively in my January 14, 2014 blog post, this new law targets transportation and delivery companies in New York that classify as independent contractors certain drivers that deliver commercial goods in the state.
 Proposed Chapter Amendments are currently being considered that will make slight but important adjustments to some of the terms of the new law, including extending the effective date from 90 days after enactment instead of 60 and clarifying that the law will only apply to drivers operating a commercial motor vehicle with a gross vehicle weight rating (GVWR) of more than 10,000 pounds.
 The Act contains stringent new tests that must be met to overcome the presumption of an employment relationship.
 It also contains heavy penalties and liabilities for those who violate the new law, imposes personal liability on principals of companies violating the law, and provides for notices to be posted by businesses in the industry in order to comply with the law.
 The blog post issued earlier this month offers “takeaways” to commercial goods transportation companies about the need to restructure, re-document, and re-implement their independent contractor relationships to comply with the law.

 - VERMONT BILL WOULD NEUTRALIZE STRICT “ABC” TEST FOR INDEPENDENT CONTRACTORS.
 A bill (S. 220) was introduced in Vermont Senate on January 7, 2014 that would seek to, among other things, amend the workers’ compensation law to substitute a multi-factor statutory test for determining independent contractor status instead of the strict ABC test currently in use.
 The purpose of the bill is to create jobs and increase investment in Vermont through encouraging entrepreneurs, fostering the growth of new small businesses, and facilitating the recruitment and expansion of existing businesses in the state.